Blake Mitchell (baseball): Amateur career

 Mitchell lives in Sinton, Texas and attended Sinton High School.
 As a junior, he was named the Texas Player of the Year after batting .465 with 17 doubles, seven home runs, and 52 RBIs as Sinton won the Class 4A State Championship.
 After the season, Mitchell was selected to play in the MLB and USA Baseball All-American Game.
 After the season, Mitchell was named to the roster for the United States national baseball team to compete in the 2022 U-18 Baseball World Cup.
 He earned the win in the gold medal game after pitching 2 2/3 scoreless innings in relief.
 As a senior, Mitchell repeated as the Gatorade Player of the Year.

 Mitchell committed to play college baseball at LSU.

 Professional career

 Mitchell was selected by the Kansas City Royals with the eighth overall pick of the 2023 Major League Baseball draft.
 On July 15, 2023, he signed with the Royals for $4.9 million.
 He made his professional debut with the rookie-level Arizona Complex League Royals, appearing in 13 games.
 Mitchell was assigned to the Single-A Columbia Fireflies to begin the 2024 season and was promoted to the High-A Quad Cities River Bandits near the season's end.
 Over 111 games for the season, Mitchell batted .232 with 18 home runs, 51 RBIs, and 26 stolen bases.

 On February 23, 2025, it was announced that Mitchell would miss at least 4-6 weeks after undergoing surgery to repair a fractured right hamate bone.
 Mitchell returned to play in May on a rehab assignment before being assigned to Quad Cities.
+Across 49 games with Quad Cities, Mitchell hit .207 with two home runs, 12 RBIs, and seven doubles.
+After the season, he played in the Arizona Fall League with the Surprise Saguaros.
+He was assigned back to Quad Cities to open the 2026 season.